loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 ## Overview of TypeScript

-[TypeScript](https://www.typescriptlang.org/) proivdes a type system for ECMAScript 8.
+[TypeScript](https://www.typescriptlang.org/) provides a type system for ECMAScript 8.

 1. Getting Started With TypeScript -- https://basarat.gitbooks.io/typescript/docs/types/type-system.html
 2. Declaration Files -- https://basarat.gitbooks.io/typescript/docs/types/ambient/d.ts.html
 3. Decorators -- https://www.typescriptlang.org/docs/handbook/decorators.html

-I like the `Getting Started With TypeScript` and have read from the beggining to the end.
+I like the `Getting Started With TypeScript` and have read from the beginning to the end.
 By the way, when you need to `npm install passport`, make sure you've got the accompanying Type Definition file as well: `npm install -S @types/passport`

 ## [OpenAPI](https://www.openapis.org/)